Over the past 35 years, there have been 27 Canadian players selected in the NBA Draft, with 18 being selected in the past decade.

 There has been at least one Canadian player selected in the past nine drafts, with a record four players selected in 2014.
 In 2018, Kentucky guard Shai Gilgeous-Alexander (Hamilton, Ont.) and Maryland forward Justin Jackson (Toronto, Ont.) became the 26th and 27th Canadians selected in the draft since 1983.

-Here's a look back at the recent history of Canadian players in the NBA Draft…
+Ahead of a potentially historic draft for Canadians in 2019, take a look back at the recent history of Canadian players in the NBA Draft…

 Of the 24 Canadian players selected in the NBA Draft since 1983, 16 selections were made in the first round.

 History was made in 1983 when Leo Rautins and Stewart Granger were taken 17th and 24th, respectively.
 The two became the first duo of Canadians to both be selected in the first round of the same draft.

 In 2011, Tristan Thompson became the first-ever Canadian player to be a lottery selection when he was selected fourth by the Cleveland Cavaliers.
 Since Thompson's selection in 2011, there has been seven other lottery picks from Canada.